How to Find Your Furnace and Change Your Furnace Filter

-Many homeowners don’t know a lot about their HVAC system, such as where key equipment like the furnace is located.
-If you don’t know where the furnace is, you can’t complete routine furnace maintenance tasks like checking the furnace air filter.
-This and other simple chores can enhance your furnace’s energy efficiency.
+Many homeowners don’t know a lot about their HVAC system, including where key equipment like the furnace is located.
+If you don’t know where the furnace is, you can’t handle routine furnace maintenance tasks like checking the furnace air filter.
+This and other simple chores can bolster your furnace’s energy efficiency.
 It’ll also help reduce the risk of damage or a malfunction.

-Most furnaces are found in the center of your home, either in a special utility closet or down in the basement.
-If your home doesn’t have a basement, it can also be in a crawl space or the attic.
-You may find other equipment like the water heater or your washing machine close by.
+Most furnaces are found in the center of your home, either in a special utility closet or downstairs in the basement.
+If your home doesn’t have a basement, it could also be in a crawl space or the attic.
+You may find other equipment like the water heater or your washing machine in the same area.

 Once you’ve found where your furnace is, the next step is to locate the furnace filter.